diandaaa/airbnb-advisor/README.md

 ### ➡️ View the live app [here](https://airbnb-advisor.streamlit.app)!

-# Welcome to my **Airbnb Advisor** project
+# Airbnb Advisor

+Welcome to my **Airbnb Advisor** project.
 This app explores a huge set of Airbnb listings and aims to provide actionable insights for hosts.
 Whether you're new to hosting or a seasoned veteran, explore select cities and find ways to maximize your profitability, ratings, and visibility.

 ### 📘 Pages at a Glance